FDA expands Pfizer boosters for more teens as omicron surges

 Boosters already are recommended for everyone 16 and older, and federal regulators on Monday decided they're also warranted for 12- to 15-year-olds once enough time has passed since their last dose.

 But the move, coming as classes restart after the holidays, isn't the final step.
-The Centers for Disease Control and Prevention must decide whether to recommend boosters for the younger teens.
-Dr. Rochelle Walensky, the CDC's director, is expected to rule later this week.
+A panel to the Centers for Disease Control and Prevention is expected to decide later this week whether to recommend boosters for the younger teens with a final decision by Dr. Rochelle Walensky, the CDC's director.

-The FDA also said everyone 12 and older eligible for a booster can get one as early as five months after their last dose rather than six months.
+The FDA also said everyone 12 and older who's eligible for a Pfizer booster can get one as early as five months after their last dose rather than six months.

+FDA vaccine chief Dr. Peter Marks said even though serious illness is uncommon in younger teens, a booster will help them avoid that risk -- while also helping reduce the spread of omicron or any other coronavirus mutant.

+"Hopefully this will be not just a call for people to go get their booster shot," but for the tens of millions of unvaccinated Americans to rethink that choice, Marks said.
+"It's not too late to start to get vaccinated."

 Vaccines still offer strong protection against serious illness from any type of COVID-19.
 But health authorities are urging everyone who's eligible to get a booster dose for their best chance at avoiding milder breakthrough infections from the highly contagious omicron mutant.